urlbox/wordpress-screenshots/readme.txt

 == Installation ==

-1. Upload the urlbox plugin directory to the `/wp-content/plugins/wp-urlboxplugin` Directory (if not exists please create) or install using wordpress plugin installer
+1. Upload the urlbox plugin directory to the `/wp-content/plugins/urlbox` Directory or install using wordpress plugin installer
 2. Activate the plugin through the **Plugins** menu in WordPress
 3. Edit default settings using **Urlbox Options**
 4. Create a new site or edit an existing site
-5. Insert shortcode
+5. Insert shortcode into post

 [urlbox url='google.com']

-6. Go back to **Urlbox Options** and click **Rebuild cache**.
-Please wait until the cache has been rebuild.
+6. Customise screenshots via the shortcode

-7. Done
+[urlbox url='google.com' width=320] // display mobile screenshot of google.com

 == Frequently asked questions ==